fgheysels/fgheysels.github.io/_posts/2021-9-15-Connect-SQL-ADX.md

 | take 10
 ```

-The drawback of using external tables in KQL, is that filtering and ordering is done by Azure Data Explorer and not by SQL Server, while performance would be better if filtering and sorting would happen in SQL Server.
+The drawback of using external tables in KQL, is that filtering and ordering is done by Azure Data Explorer and not by SQL Server.
+If one in SQL Server, the performance would be better.

 ## Use an inline SQL query